marouanosb/ReplicationTimeExecution/README.md

 # ReplicationTimeExecution
-script that replicates dice output replication n times and its averages with plot.
+A script that replicates dice output replication n times with its averages and shows the appropriate plot.